opentargets/OnToma/docs/index.rst

 The way OnToma operates is by trying a series of lookups in EFO and also querying tools from the EBI ontology stack such as OxO and ZOOMA.

 For each input, it will return anywhere from 0 to multiple matches in EFO.
-This version of OnToma only returns mappings which are considered high quality.
+This version of OnToma only returns mappings which are considered of high quality.

 For each input type, you can run OnToma from command line or directly from other Python code.